TylerHillery/100-days-of-code/log.md

 ```

 **Thoughts**: I can see how important error handling can be when writing a program.
 You never want the user to see the program crash so if you can anticipate errors ahead of time and have a plan for them it's going to make the user experience a lot better.
-Standard format for error handling is ```Try-Catch-Finally``` python uses ```Try-Except-Else```
+Standard format for error handling is ```Try-Catch-Finally``` python uses ```Try-Except-Else-Finally```

 ---
+### Day 9: Monday January 11th - Error Handling C ont.